 Before configuring DHCP parameter templates, enable advanced pool configuration in the DHCP service setup.
 For more information, see How to Configure Advanced DHCP Settings.

 Step 1.
 Configure Lease Constraints

-- Go to CONFIGURATION > Configuration Tree > Box > Virtual Servers > your virtual server > Assigned Services > DHCP > DHCP Enterprise Configuration.
+- Open the DHCP Enterprise Configuration page (Config> Full Config > Box > Virtual Servers> your virtual server > Assigned Services > DHCP-Service).

-- In the left menu, expand Configuration Mode and click Advanced View.
+- From the left Configuration Mode menu, select Advanced View.

-- In the left menu, select Parameter Templates.
+- In the left navigation pane, select Parameter Templates.

 - Click Lock.

 - In the Parameters table, click + to add a parameter template.

 - Enter a Name for the template and click OK.
 The Parameters window opens.

 - In the Lease Constraints table, configure the following settings:

 - Max Lease Time – The maximum length of time in seconds that will be assigned to a lease.
 The only exceptions to this setting are Dynamic BOOTP lease lengths, which are not specified by the client.

 - Def Lease Time – The default length in seconds that is assigned to a lease.